lewars/infra-take-home/README.md

 # String Reverse API
-This is an infrastructure take home exam.
+Reverse is an infrastructure take-home exam.

 This project is a simple example of an API endpoint that reverses a string when you call it.

 ## Setup

-1. Install [`Docker`][docker_setup], if you havn't done so.
+1. Install [`Docker`][docker_setup] if you haven't done so. a
 1. Install Google's Google Cloud Compute (GCP) [SDK tooling][google_sdk_setup].

 1. Given this implementation uses GCP as its cloud provider, you will need to create a [GCP project][gcp_console]. **Note:** Please make sure to install the **cloud-build-local** component.

-1. Once you have created a GCP project and it is properly setup, authenticate your work environment to your project.
+1. Once you have created a GCP project and it is properly set up, authenticate your work environment to your project.

     ```